Skip Navigation to Main Content

 Yoshinobu Yamamoto photo 6.
 Yoshinobu Yamamoto

 Yoshinobu Yamamoto followed up his MLB debut with a strong 2025, flashing elite command and swing-and-miss ability even as his workload was managed.
-That, however, went out the window when he threw 37-1/3 postseason innings, bringing his total to 210 in 2025.
+That, however, went out the window when he threw 37 1/3 postseason innings, bringing his total to 210 in 2025.
 His 2026 projections show maintained excellent ratios and strikeout efficiency.
-The year-over-year improvement in pitch efficiency suggests he can work deeper into games moving forward.
 The biggest knock against Yamamoto is that he pitches for the Dodgers, who have a deep enough staff to go with a six-man rotation or rest elite starters down the stretch (fantasy playoffs) if they wish.
 In any case, Yamamoto profiles as a high-end fantasy starter whose value is anchored in ratios.

 Blake Snell Note

-Blake Snell remains one of fantasy baseball's most volatile aces, pairing elite strikeout ability with persistent workload and control risk.
-His 2025 season with Los Angeles featured a dominant 2.35 ERA and strong run prevention metrics, but it came in just 61.1 innings, reinforcing long-standing durability concerns.
-The 2026 projections again favor strong ratios and well-above-average strikeout rates, though modest innings expectations cap his overall fantasy ceiling.
+Blake Snell remains one of fantasy baseball's most volatile aces.
+His 2025 season with Los Angeles featured a dominant 2.35 ERA and strong run prevention metrics, but it came in just 61.1 innings.
+Projections again favor strong ratios and well-above-average strikeout rates, though modest innings expectations cap his overall fantasy ceiling.
 Snell's swing-and-miss stuff still plays at a Cy Young level when healthy, but his elevated walk rates continue to introduce WHIP volatility.
-Fantasy designation: High-risk SP2 / ratio-boosting upside play, best suited for managers willing to absorb innings risk in exchange for elite per-inning production.
+He is a high-risk SP2 / ratio-boosting upside play, best suited for managers willing to absorb innings risk in exchange for elite per-inning production.

 Roki Sasaki Note